SchneiderInfosystems/Sudoku/README.md

 ## Introduction

-This is a Delphi educational project prepared for Delphi 10.3 Rio.
+This is a Delphi learning project prepared for Delphi 10.4 Sydney.
 This application is prepared to run on Windows 32/64, and on MacOS 64, and on Android and on iOS devices.

-Thanks to the integrated half-solver, all 3 rules are checked continuously during input and only those digits are automatically available that do not cause rule conflicts.
+Thanks to the integrated half-solver, all 3 rules are continuously checked during input and only those digits are automatically available that do not cause rule conflicts.

-There are plans to add a full solver based on a backtracking algorithm to this application to explain the simplicity of the algorithm to the students.
+Since December 2020, a full solver based on the backtracking algorithm has been added.
+It is used to explain the simplicity of this algorithm to the students.

 ## Precondition